The goal is not to be perfect. The goal is to be better than before.

 DAD: By not being present, we scatter ourselves; and that scattering causes us to look for fulfillment in the wrong places.

-DAD: Silence helps us to eliminate distractions from our daily life.
+Silence helps us to eliminate distractions from our daily life.

 DAD: A “reverse bucket list” reminds you of what you have already done and makes you feel inspired instead of overwhelmed.